tindy2013/subconverter/README-docker.md

 # build with this Dockerfile and tag it subconverter-custom
 docker build -t subconverter-custom:latest .
 # run the docker detached, forward internal port 25500 to host port 25500
-docker run -d -p 25500:25500 subconverter-custom:latest
+docker run -d --restart=always -p 25500:25500 subconverter-custom:latest
 # then check its status
 curl http://localhost:25500
 # if you see `subconverter vx.x.x backend` then the container is up and running